 South Selmon Capacity Project

-The South Selmon Capacity Project will increase the capacity of the existing Lee Roy Selmon Expressway to six lanes (adding one lane on the inside of each direction) for the 4.5-mile section from west of Himes Avenue to east of Florida Avenue in Downtown Tampa.
+The South Selmon Capacity Project area will extend 4.5 miles from west of Himes Avenue to east of Florida Avenue in Downtown Tampa.
+All construction will occur within THEA’s existing right-of-way.

 Tampa Bay is Growing